jaz303/taylor/README.md

 Whoohoo, it works.

-Next let's imagine the spec for our simple app has changed and that "hello world" is no longer acceptable and that we've instead been asked to replace it with some basic maths.
+So far we've demonstrated `taylor`'s role as a build tool by creating a new project, writing some code, and (hopefully) having it build successfully and run.
+But being a build tool is only half of `taylor`'s remit - it's a package manager, too - so the next we're going to do is pull in some code from other packages.

- circumstances using basic operators like `+` and `-` might be acceptable but in this contrived instance we'll play the role of paranoid programmers who are worried the definitions of primitive mathematical operations might change and as such extract the operations to a couple of modules.
+Imagine the spec for our simple app has changed and that "hello world" is no longer acceptable.
+Instead we've been asked to double a number then add five to it.
+Now, in normal circumstances we could use basic operators like `+` and `-`, but in this contrived instance let's assume we're paranoid that the definitions of primitive mathematical operations might change in the future.
+To defend against this we'll import the operations from a couple of modules.

-So let's install a couple of modules to do the maths mojo for us:
+Modules are installed via the `taylor install` subcommand.
+Let's go:

     $ taylor install gh:jaz303/JFTestAdditive
     $ taylor install gh:jaz303/JFTestMultiplicative

-The `gh:user/repo` format above is a shorthand notation that instructs `taylor` to install the requested module directly from Github.
-Assuming these commands go without a hitch, let's see what they did:
+The `gh:user/repo` format above is a simple shorthand notation that instructs `taylor` to install the requested module directly from Github.
+Assuming these commands go without a hitch, let's observe the effects:

     $ ls -l modules
     total 0